Fabiola-C14/EV-Vehicles-Project/README.md

 ## Visualization:
 ### Map 1
+This map represents 29,777 Electric Vehicle charging stations that was available from openchargemap api.
+The Leaflet library used was marker cluster group library, which helps map out every locations without causing memory issue.

 ### Radial Stacked Bar Chart (D3)
 The graph shows number of charging stations per state in different ranks